A Question Asked-Is Uganda safe for Australians on a Safari?

 Is Uganda safe for Australians on a Safari?
-Be informed about Uganda, be informed about the various activities that you will be doing, such as Gorilla Trekking.
+Be informed about Uganda and be informed about the various activities you will be doing, such as Gorilla Trekking.
 Blend in, do not stand out.
-If you are Caucasian, Asian Hispanic, you will stand out because of the color of your skin.
+If you are Caucasian, Asian Hispanic, you will stand out because of your skin color.
 Blend in, which means do not draw attention to yourself.
 Flash no wealth, whether jewelry, watches, or cash.

 Be confident, yet show humility and grace, and if something goes wrong at a lodge, do not lose your temper.
 Allow the driver-guide to handle it.

 Is Uganda safe for Australians on a Safari?
-We have never had Australian or anyone else have a security problem on Safari with us.
+We have never had Australia, or anyone else has a security problem on Safari with us.